Vicphysics

 First TeacherNo Charge

 * A discount was available for schools with a low ICSEA rank.
-Discounts could be applied for by emailing Vicphysics with subject ‘Breakfast discount’.
+Discounts could be applied for by emailing VicPhysics with subject ‘Girls in Physics bendigo discount’.

 Fees